 Pearls were a ’50s jewelry wardrobe staple – a simple strand for the neck and a single stud for the ear.
 Some makers went further.
 Louis Rousselet, the premier producer of faux pearls and colorful beads in the first half of the 20th century, is one.
 His jewelry is coveted and proudly worn by vintage jewelry enthusiasts today.
 Looking at these two examples, you can see why.

-The ear clips on the left feature blown-glass flowers and leaves sitting on a base of tiny faux pearls.
-The pair on the right has round pearls of different sizes interspersed with blown-glass leaves in gemstone colors (ruby, sapphire, emerald and amethyst).
+The ear clips on the left feature hand-wound-glass flowers and leaves sitting on a base of tiny faux pearls.
+The pair on the right has round pearls of different sizes interspersed with hand-wound-glass leaves in gemstone colors (ruby, sapphire, emerald and amethyst).
 Diamanté rondelles add a touch of sparkle.
 Both creations are complex, hand-made and very three-dimensional.

 I think 1950s beaded jewelry from the fashion house of Hattie Carnegie is particularly innovative and distinctive.